 Effective Habit #7: Have fun!

 We already mentioned that buying a home is stressful.
 Take a look around at lists of “life’s most stressful events” and you’ll see things like taking on new debt, financial change, moving — that’s buying a house folks.
-You are about to enter into one of the singel largest financial transactions of your life.
+You are about to enter into one of the single largest financial transactions of your life.
 Stress is a given.

 But buying a home is also an exciting time!
 There isn’t a law that requires you to mope around, dreading every moment.
 There’s nothing wrong with having fun during the process.
 Hopefully you’ve selected an agent that you enjoy working with.
 Ditto for your lender.
 That doesn’t mean you all need to participate in group hugs or go camping together and join hands around the campfire singing Kum Ba Ya.
 But it’s OK to laugh, to enjoy yourself, to have a little fun in the process.
 If you’re not sure where to start, check here.

 The Bottom Line